How Much Does a Business Website Cost in the UK?

 - Ask about what happens after launch.
 Any designer can build a website.
 The question is what happens in month 3, month 6, month 12.

-If you'd like to understand how your current website is performing before spending anything, we offer a free Signal Score audit — a structured assessment across five proven conversion elements that shows you exactly where your site is losing potential customers.
+If you'd like to understand how your current website is performing before spending anything, we offer a free Signal Score audit — a structured messaging assessment that shows you exactly where your site is losing potential customers.
 No cost, no obligation, and genuinely useful whether you work with us or not.

 Written by Daniel Whittaker, founder of Dreamfree.
 We build and manage websites for local businesses across Hertfordshire.
-We have a bias toward managed websites and The Signal Method — our own conversion framework.
+We have a bias toward managed websites and The Signal Method — our seven-pillar framework for cutting through marketing noise and winning customers.
 We've been upfront about that throughout.

 Your #1 Takeaway